How to Identify a Frozen Pipe

 Why Open Flames Are Especially Dangerous

-Open flames and propane torches deliver extreme, uncontrolled heat that ignites nearby insulation, wood framing, and materials in tight spaces.
-These are responsible for the majority of thawing-related house fires across the country.
-Beyond fire risk, rapid intense heat causes ice to melt too quickly — building pressure that can burst the pipe before the entire blockage clears.
+Open flames, blowtorches, and propane heaters deliver extreme, uncontrolled heat that can ignite nearby insulation, wood framing, and materials in tight spaces.
+Every major safety authority (the American Red Cross, the U.S. Fire Administration, and licensed plumbers) explicitly bans open-flame thawing.
+Beyond fire risk, rapid intense heat causes ice to melt too quickly, building pressure that can burst the pipe before the entire blockage clears.

 Unattended Electrical Devices

-Space heaters cause one-third of all winter house fires.
+According to the U.S. Consumer Product Safety Commission, portable heaters (including electric space heaters) are involved in an average of 1,600 fires, 70 deaths, and 160 injuries per year.
+Space heaters account for only about 3% of home heating fires but cause 41% of fatal ones.
 Never walk away from any electrical heat source placed near a pipe.
 If you need to leave the area, turn it off.

 Accessing Pipes in Walls, Crawl Spaces & Underground